Clinical Training Programs

 Psychology Fellowship Program

-The Center has one, full-time post-doctoral fellow.
-The fellow conducts intakes, short-term psychotherapy, and outreach to the College community.
-They may also run a group and may cultivate an area of expertise under the mentorship of a Center staff member.
+The Center has one full-time post-doctoral fellow in clinical or counseling psychology.
+The fellow conducts triage screenings, intakes, and short-term psychotherapy, and participates in the emergency on-call rotation as well as staff meetings and Client of Concern meetings.
+They may also pursue a special interest or cultivate an area of expertise under the mentorship of a Center staff member, e.g., running a group, developing a workshop, assisting with quality improvement projects.

-Required hours are 11-2 on Wednesdays, and one evening per week until 7PM.
-The fellow works 35 hours per week, and receives three hours of individual supervision per week.
+Required hours are 11-2 on Wednesdays and one evening per week until 7PM.
+The fellow works 35 hours per week and receives two hours of individual supervision per week.
+The position comes with a competitive salary and benefits package.

-Interested applicants should apply online through Human Resources at https://careers.barnard.edu/postings/6097.
-Send, a cover letter, curriculum vitae, three letters of recommendation, and a graduate school transcript.
-The application deadline is Jan.
-4, 2022.
+Interested applicants should apply online through Barnard’s Human Resources website.
+Please see the link for the position for the 2024-2025 academic year.
+The application requires a cover letter, curriculum vitae, three letters of recommendation, and a graduate school transcript.
+The application deadline for 2024-2025 will be January 10, 2024.
+Please contact the Training Director, Kathleen Niegocki, with any questions at kniegock@barnard.edu.
+(Applications will not be accepted via e-mail.)

 Additional Training Components: